nrenga/symplectic-arxiv18a/README.md

 **Scripts**:

-*logical_cliff_ops_642.m*: Execute this script to reproduce results published in Appendix II of the arXiv paper.
+*logical_cliff_ops_642.m*: Execute this script to reproduce results published in Appendix II of the longer arXiv paper.

 *logical_cliff_ops.m*: Generic script that can be easily modified to get logical Clifford operators for any stabilizer code.
 This script also gives a circuit for each obtained symplectic solution.
 It contains three examples: the [[6,4,2]] CSS code, the [[5,1,3]] perfect code and the [[15,7,3]] Hamming CSS code.